APogue/APogue.github.io/_drafts/protest_activities/2024-11-21-Protest-activities-interviews.md

     - There was a recall petition, but did they go through any of the appropriate channels?

+    - She mentioned "the university doing nothing," had they submitted reports about CAC to the university before?

 - [USAC Cultural Affairs Commissioner faces allegation of antisemitic discrimination](https://dailybruin.com/2024/11/29/usac-cultural-affairs-commissioner-faces-allegation-of-antisemitic-discrimination)

     “I have every reason to believe, based on these numbers – as well as the quotes we have from Verdugo – that our perceived associations with Zionism were attached to our Jewish faith, and we were rejected,” Brannon said.